- ABOUT US

 - HOLIDAY TYPES

-Our guided walking holidays combine a series of relaxed, unhurried 4 - 5 hour walks in the Pyrenees, through the fairy-tale landscapes of the Basque homelands - far off the main tourist trail.
+Our guided walking holidays combine a series of relaxed 4 - 5 hour walks in the Pyrenees and the fairy-tale landscapes of the Basque homelands - far off the main tourist trail.

 There is no time pressure on our walks and the day is ours, and spontaneity is vital when we chance upon locals, shepherds and personal friends who tell us their stories and invite us into their homes.